 - A quality manual

-- Documented procedures and records required by ISO 13485
+- Documented procedures and records of each process (and its subprocesses)

-- Other documentation specified by applicable regulatory requirements and other necessary product-related regulations
+- Other documentation is specified by applicable regulatory requirements and other necessary product-related regulations

 The ISO 13485:2016 standard requires the organization to document a quality manual.
-This manual is expected to outline the structure of the documentation used in the QMS.
-It needs to include the following aspects:
+This manual is expected to summarize the structure of the documentation used within the QMS.
+It should include the following aspects:

-- The documented procedures for the quality management system, or reference to them.
+- The documented procedures for the QMS and their references

-- A description of the interaction between the processes of the quality management system.
+- A description of the interaction between the processes of the QMS

-For each medical device type or medical device family, the ISO 13485:2016 standard requires the organization to establish and maintain one or more files either containing or referencing documents generated to demonstrate conformity to this standard, and compliance with applicable regulatory requirements.
+For each medical device type or family, the standard requires the organization to establish and maintain one or more medical files containing or referencing documents generated to indicate conformity to this standard and compliance with applicable regulatory requirements.

-The content of the file(s) is expected to include, but is not limited to:
+The content of the file(s) is expected to include at minimum:

-- A general description of the medical device, intended use/purpose, and labeling, including any instructions for use;
+- A general description of the medical device, its intended use/purpose, and labeling, including any instructions for use

-Although medical device manufacturers only need to worry about meeting ISO 13485, Scilife makes it possible to have an efficient QMS that’s fully compliant with both standards.
-Scilife is a modular platform, built to address exact medical device regulatory requirements.
+Although medical device manufacturers only need to worry about meeting ISO 13485, Scilife makes it possible to have a QMS that is efficient enough to become fully compliant with both standards.
+Scilife is a platform that is tailored to address your exact medical device regulatory requirements.
 To discover what Scilife can do for your organization, get in touch with our experts who would be happy to show you around.
 Whether you are operating in the medical device space or any other Life Sciences industry, Scilife can help you elevate your Quality culture to new levels.